restoreddev/phpapprentice/chapters/exceptions.md

 A developer who wants to prevent an exception from stopping code execution can catch the exception and use it for logging or display the error to a user.

-Just wrap the code that might throw an exception with the keyword `try` and brackets followed by `catch`, the exception type in parentheses and more brackets.
+Just wrap the code that might throw an exception with the keyword `try` and braces followed by `catch`, the exception type in parentheses and more braces.
 ```php
 try {
     $processor->charge('1234');